Neta187/devops-exercise-nh/README.md

 #### My improvement tasks:

 * The counting will be starting from zero on each service reload.
-* The ansilble should restart the services.
+* The ansilble should restart the services in different modes.
+* Improve the deployment part